ethankchuang/AI_RPG/Assets/Scripts/README.md

 ### Unit Movement

-Units can move a certain number of tiles per turn:
+Units can move a certain number of tiles per turn based on movement points:
-- Click on a unit to select it and see its movement range
+- Click the "Move" button to enter move mode
+- The tiles within range will be highlighted
 - Click on a highlighted tile to move the unit
-- Movement is tracked per turn (units can only move once)
+- Movement is tracked by remaining movement points, allowing multiple moves per turn
+- The same unit can move multiple times as long as it has movement points left
+- Click the "Move" button again to exit move mode

+### UI Interaction

+The game includes proper UI interaction handling:
+- UI elements properly block clicks on tiles beneath them
+- Click on UI buttons will not trigger tile selection or movement
+- EventSystem handles all input priority correctly

 ### Turn System